Asian stocks, commodities, euro sink on EU summit doubts

 U.S. grain futures eased on Friday, with wheat extending losses in the Asian session.

-(Additional reporting by Lisa Twaronite in Tokyo and Ian Chua in Sydney; Editing by Ian Geoghegan)
+(Additional reporting by Umesh Desai in Hong Kong, Lisa Twaronite in Tokyo and Ian Chua in Sydney)